Interface#

 All configuration methods accept an optional sync parameter:

-• Asynchronous (sync = false, default): Operations return immediately without waiting for completion
+• Asynchronous (sync = false, default): returns immediately without waiting for kernel confirmation.

-• Synchronous (sync = true): Operations block until the kernel confirms completion
+• Synchronous (sync = true): blocks until the kernel acknowledges the operation.

 eth0->addAddress(ip, 24, broadcast);